Variable-speed, Variable-volume Pump and MotorComponent

 The primary energy source of a VSVV pump is the electricity used to run the pump motor.
 Table 2 provides a summary of measurements needed to quantify the annual energy consumption and operating characteristics of the VSVV pump and motor.

 Table 2.
-Key values and measurements1
+Key values and measurements to evaluate energy consumption.1

 Component Quantification